 They aren’t visible to the naked human eye until thousands group together, forming a spore print.
 Mycologists use the color of these cells to identify mushroom types and species.

-Identifying shrooms is vital for differentiating between edible, psychoactive, or poisonous ones.
-Determining their mycological family also relies on the gills, stems, caps, and the spores’ shapes and sizes.
+Identifying mushrooms is vital for distinguishing between edible, psychoactive, or potentially poisonous varieties.
+Determining their mycological family also relies on the examination of gills, stems, caps, and the shapes and sizes of the spores.

 Mycologists typically use a glass slide to make prints, then examine them through a microscope.
 People who want to grow mushrooms or create artistic pieces usually make them with a sheet of paper.